VaibhavSxn/assignment_mnd/README.md

 Once both the prompts are prepared, the LLM is prompted to generate the following info:

 - rating of a journalist for each newsroom based on few run-of-the-mill barometers such as writing style, sentiment, and alignment with newsroom expectations.
 It can be found in the notebook.
-Each journalist's context is pitted against the press_releases contextand ratings for all permutations possible have been attained.
+Each journalist's context is pitted against the press_releases's context and ratings for all permutations of journalist vs newsroom possible have been attained.

 - explanation for those scores